joericearchitect/site-joe-rice-architect/wiki/jra-architecture/manual-commands-for-docker-swarm.md

   + the swarm creation is done as part of a terraform provision script
   + terraform has no way of capturing the output of a provision script in 1 resource and passing it into another resource
   + So...can use terraform to create the swarm and the first swarm manager.
 But, can't use it to join other manager and worker nodes.

+*Update, 1/7/2017*

+* Docker Swarm Buildout is now completely automated.
+* Running int the problem with terraform turned out to be a good thing.
+  +  Terraform should only be used to be out infrastructure.
+Not set them up or configure them.
+  +  Best practice is to use a provisioning tool for that.
+  +  And that's exactly what I did
+* Using Ansible to provision the swarm.
+Ansible is the simplest and easiest of the config tools (chef, puhpet, etc).
+  +  After terraform build out the VPC and instances, it calls ansible script to configure the swarm.

 ## Commands ##